 So much for Objective Journalism.
 Don't bother to look for it here — not under any byline of mine; or anyone else I can think of.

 Often in times of hardship we look to the past for consolation or a proof that things might get better.
 Instead we find that the world has always been the same.
 What we are experiencing now was the same insanity and gloom that previous generations went through.
 How do we know this?
 Because at every step of existence someone has recorded those days events and we look back upon these tomes as we learn about our history or study how we got to where we are.
 I do this a lot.
 I've always enjoyed history.
 I do this nowadays mostly with 20th century politics.
 You see we have lived through things that are as bad as today.
-For every Donald Trump preying on the electorates fears and pushing his party and, possibly, his country further right, we have had an Adolf Hitler who did the same , for every jihadist using religion or territory as an excuse to cause mayhem, we have had an IRA do the same, or for every fear mongering news corporation that ramps up tension in its people, we have had a fear mongering government that depends upon that fear to control its people.
+For every Donald Trump preying on the electorates fears and pushing his party and, possibly, his country further right, we have had an Adolf Hitler who did the same, for every jihadist using religion or territory as an excuse to cause mayhem, we have had an IRA do the same, or for every fear mongering news corporation that ramps up tension in its people, we have had a fear mongering government that depends upon that fear to control its people.
 Human life is as bad now as it has ever been it's just today with 24/7 news and opinion it's easier to make it seem bad.
 I miss good journalism.
 I don't mean some hack that can quote some right wing nut job for click bait, I mean actual journalists plying their trade and trying, often in vain, to find a receptive audience for their investigative story.
 You don't get this any more.
 The media has never been truly based on morality but on occasion you get a great man or woman who will write their columns or stand in front of a camera and scream 'this is wrong'.
 We don't have an Edward Morrow any more to face down a McCarthy.
-We don't have a Kate Aidie to tell the UK from some distant war torn land that WE did this, we the people caused this problem.
-And with Trump the presumptive nominee for the Republican Presidential Race we don't have an Hunter S. Thompson going up against Richard Millhouse Nixon and championing the little known McGovern.
-There had been trouble at political rallies before, anyone who thinks the scuffle at Trump's recent appearance was newsworthy obviously doesn't remember Chicago in 1968 and it's with this change in journalism that I thought I'd revisit one of my favourite go-to books on American political campaigns; Fear and Loathing on the Campaign Trail '72.
+We don't have a Kate Adie to tell the UK from some distant war torn land that WE did this, we the people caused this problem.
+And, with Trump being sworn into Office today, we didn't have a Hunter S. Thompson going up against Richard Millhouse Nixon and championing the little known McGovern.
+There had been trouble at political rallies before, anyone who thinks the scuffles at Trump's recent appearances were newsworthy obviously doesn't remember Chicago in 1968 and it's with this change in journalism that I thought I'd revisit one of my favourite go-to books on American political campaigns; Fear and Loathing on the Campaign Trail '72.

 This may be the year when we finally come face to face with ourselves; finally just lay back and say it — that we are really just a nation of 220 million used car salesmen with all the money we need to buy guns, and no qualms at all about killing anybody else in the world who tries to make us uncomfortable.